 About us

-Ajuda de Desenvolvimento de Povo para Povo Guiné-Bissau (ADPP-GB) is a local Bissau-Guinean Non-Governmental Organization.
-The mission of ADPP-GB is to support the people in general and the most needy communities in Guinea-Bissau through economic, social and cultural development projects, with the aim of increasing the well-being of the people through their active participation.
+The mission of ADPP-GB is to support the people in Guinea-Bissau in general and the neediest communities through economic, social and cultural development projects, with the aim of increasing the well-being of the people through their active participation.

 Our approach is to promote solidarity among people by establishing a foundation and creating the organisational framework so that many people get access to participate actively in the development of the country and create their future.

-Human Rights and Gender Equality, economic and social empowerment of people, environmental sustainability and awareness of current world issues are cross-cutting themes to all ADPP-GB programmes.
 ADPP-GB believes that every person has the same right to the best possible life, meaning people need to join forces, agree to move forward and support each other in creating an environment where all have a good life, and each person contributes and is part of the local and global community.

 ADPP-GB implements projects in 4 main programmes: